Dianne Wilkerson: Effect on political career

 Despite the arrest, Wilkerson initially vowed to continue her write-in candidacy and criticized United States Attorney Michael J. Sullivan, whom she accused of "engaging in a political calculus to derail her campaign".
 However, on October 31, after meeting with members of Boston's Ten Point Coalition and Black Ministerial Alliance, she agreed to suspend her campaign stating "I am withdrawing from the race.
 We will not be doing any work on the sticker campaign".

 In response to the arrest, Senate President Therese Murray stripped Wilkerson of her chairmanship of the Committee on State Administration and Regulatory Oversight and stated that she would initiate a Senate Ethics Committee investigation.
 On October 30, 2008, the Massachusetts Senate removed her from all her committee assignments and unanimously passed a resolution calling on her to resign.
 In response, Wilkerson sent a letter to Senate President Murray stating that she would follow the will of the Senate.
 Wilkerson was not present during the Senate vote.
 Wilkerson later released a statement indicating that she would not resign, calling the request "unreasonable" and also stating: "Surely the members of the state Senate could not have believed that such a monumental decision would be made within a few hours.
 A decision to leave this district without representation, even for 60 days, is one that cannot and should not be made in a matter of hours.
 Rest assured I am committed to do what is in the best interest of the residents of this district."

-In the days following her arrest, calls for Wilkerson's resignation also came from Massachusetts Governor Deval Patrick and in editorials from Boston's two major newspapers, the Boston Herald and the Boston Globe.
+In the days following her arrest, calls for Wilkerson's resignation also came from Massachusetts Governor Deval Patrick and in editorials from Boston's two major newspapers, the Boston Herald and The Boston Globe.

 On November 5, 2008, in a statement issued by her Senate office, Wilkerson announced that she would resign "...as soon as humanly and responsibly possible."
 On November 19, 2008, Wilkerson formally resigned from the Massachusetts Senate, the day before the Senate was to vote on expelling her.

 Wilkerson was released from prison September 27, 2013.
-In February 2014, Wilkerson received an award as one of 18 "women of color changing our world", presented by Boston Mayor Marty Walsh.
+In February 2014, Wilkerson received an award as one of 18 "women of color changing our world", presented by the Mayor of Boston, Marty Walsh.